-A highly selective, research-based program that focuses on the careful description and analysis of all forms of religion and religious behavior, Rice University's Religion Department offers a Ph.D. in Religion that can be tailored to meet the needs and interests of each student.
+A highly selective, research-based program that focuses on the careful description and analysis of all forms of religion and religious behavior, Rice University's Religion Department offers a Master of Arts and a Ph.D. in Religion that can be tailored to meet the needs and interests of each student.

 A small department with a dedicated faculty deeply involved in scholarship of international scope while remaining attentive to the intellectual projects of individual students, our size allows graduate students to work closely with professors and to pursue their own original research.
 We offer significant financial support, training in specific religious traditions and methodologies and apprentice experience.